Ding family: 'Unforgiveable' deaths 'will haunt for ever'

 "But then I looked harder and I noticed what looked like a leg.
 I ran straight back home and called police."

-In the "panic" that followed, police broke into the house in Pioneer Close, Wootton, Northampton, and found the bodies of Jeff and Helen slumped in their kitchen.'So graphic'
+In the "panic" that followed, police broke into the house in Pioneer Close, Wootton, Northampton, and found the bodies of Jeff and Helen slumped in their kitchen.

 Running upstairs, an officer let out a warning to two people in a bedroom before realising, horrified, that they were two dead children.